 As already mentioned above, the major difference between tensile and compressive loading is the fatigue life.
-It is estimated that a cooling or heat-pumping device should withstand more than 10 million loading/unloading cycles with no functional and structural fatigue in its lifetime (10 years).
-Figure 7 shows the adiabatic temperature changes of Ni-Ti that correspond to different strains/stresses as functions of fatigue life (number of cycles until failure or runout) obtained from dog-bone shaped sheets under tension and thin-walled tubes under compression.
-The details on fatigue life experiments conducted on dog-bone shaped sheets under tension and thin-walled tubes under compression can be found in [67] and [68], respectively.
-As shown in Fig. 7, in tensile loading, high-cycle fatigue regime (>105 cycles) can be reached only by using small strains (stresses) that do not correspond to a completed phase transformation and thus can only result in limited adiabatic temperature changes of below 8 K. It should be noted that, in most cases (for tensile loading), Ni-Ti samples withstanding 105 fatigue cycles have also reached 106 or even 107 cycles as shown in [70].
-Furthermore, Chluba et al. [24, 71] developed an ultra-low fatigue Ni-Ti-Cu-Co thin film by sputtering deposition that could withstand 10 million loading cycles under tension with strains of up to 2.50 % and adiabatic temperature changes of up to 10 K. The results are highly encouraging, but the disadvantage is that the applied sputtering deposition technique is still too time-consuming for large-scale production of this material that would be required in practical cooling or heating applications.
-On the other hand, our preliminary results on thin-walled tubes [68] as well as other authors' results on bulk blocks or cylinders [72, 73] show that it is possible to reach well above 1 million loading and unloading cycles under compression with strain (stress) amplitudes high enough to cover the entire transformation plateau [68] (note that in compression, transformation strain of a fully transformed sample is smaller than that of the tension).
-This can result in stable adiabatic temperature changes of up to around 25 K [68] even after 1 million cycles as shown in Fig. 7.
+It is estimated that a cooling or heatpumping device should withstand more than 10 million loading/unloading cycles with no functional and structural fatigue in its lifetime (10 years).
+Fig. 7 shows the adiabatic temperature changes of Ni-Ti that correspond to different strains/stresses as functions of fatigue life (number of cycles until failure or runout) obtained from dog-bone shaped thin sheets under tension [70] and thin-walled tubes under compression.
+As shown in Fig. 7, in tensile loading, high-cycle fatigue regime (>105 cycles) can be reached only by using small strains (stresses) that do not correspond to a completed phase transformation and thus can only result in limited adiabatic temperature changes of below 8 K. It should be noted that, in most cases (for tensile loading), Ni-Ti samples withstanding 105 fatigue cycles have also reached 106 or even 107 cycles as shown in [72].
+Furthermore, Chluba et al. [25] and [73] developed an ultra-low fatigue Ni-Ti-Cu-Co thin film by sputtering deposition that could withstand 10 million loading cycles under tension with strains of up to 2.50 % and adiabatic temperature changes of up to 10 K. The results are highly encouraging, but the disadvantage is that the applied sputtering deposition technique is still too time-consuming for large-scale production of this material that would be required in practical cooling or heating applications.
+On the other hand, our preliminary results on thin-walled tubes as well as other authors' results on bulk blocks or cylinders [74] and [75] show that it is possible to reach well above 1 million loading and unloading cycles under compression with strain (stress) amplitudes high enough to cover the entire transformation plateau (note that in compression, transformation strain of a fully transformed sample is smaller than that of the tension).
+This can result in stable adiabatic temperature changes of up to around 25 K even after 1 million cycles as shown in Fig. 7.
 Accordingly, compressive loading shows a very high potential for designing fatigue-resistant elastocaloric cooling systems capable of reaching up to 10 million operation cycles.
-However, a precondition for reaching a long fatigue life in compression is the buckling stability of a specimen.
+However, a precondition for reaching a long fatigue life in compression is the buckling stability of the specimen.

 Fig. 7.
-Adiabatic temperature changes of Ni-Ti alloy as functions of fatigue-life under tension and compression at different applied strains/stresses.
+Adiabatic temperature changes of Ni-Ti alloy as functions of fatigue-life under tension and compression at different applied strains/stresses